lsst/alert_packet/README.rst

 Adding a new schema
 -------------------

-Steps to update the alert schema (for example, when the APDB schema is updated):
+Steps to update the alert schema (for example, when the APDB schema is updated).

+* Decide what the new schema version will be, following the guidelines given in `DMTN-093 <https://dmtn-093.lsst.io/#management-and-evolution>`_, referring to the current version number directories in ``python/lsst/alert/packet/schema``.
 * ``setup -r .`` in this package's root.
 * Checkout the ticket branch for your schema changes.
 * Update the default ``schema_root`` kwarg in ``python/lsst/alert/packet/schemaRegistry.py:from_filesystem()`` to your new schema version number.
 * Add a new schema in ``python/lsst/alert/packet/schema/``.
 Subsequent instructions assume you are in that directory.

-   * Recursively copy the latest schema directory to the next number (e.g. ``cp -rp 4/ 5/`` to add schema version 5 based on version 4).
+   * Recursively copy the latest schema directory to the next number (e.g. ``cp -rp 4/ 5/`` to add schema version 5 based on version 4, or ``cp -rp 4/0 4/1`` for a minor version bump).
 Subsequent directions assume you are in this new directory.

       * Rename all of the ``lsst.vX*`` files to the new version.
       * Update the ``"namespace": "lsst.v5_0",`` line at the top of each ``*.avsc`` file to the new version.